jentery/mdia200/index.md

 *Friday, December 1st by 12pm* (no class; just a due date)

 * Please use Brightspace to submit Worksheet 4 (15% of your final mark) in DOCX, RTF, or PDF by noon today.

+## Week 14 (Dec.
+4 and 15): Exit Survey

+*Monday, December 4th*

+* I'll ask you to complete an exit survey about applying Media Studies in your Final Project.
+We'll complete course experience surveys, too.
+* We'll celebrate the end of term and all the work you did in this course.

+*Friday, December 15th by noon* (no class; just a due date)

+* Please use Brightspace to submit your Final Project (25% of your final mark) in DOCX, RTF, or PDF by noon today.
+* Thank you for all the work you did this term!

 # Policies